whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/Resources.md

 ---

-### Resources-How-To's and Continious Learning
+#### Resources-How-To's and Continious Learning

 ![](https://cdn.sstatic.net/Sites/superuser/Img/apple-touch-icon.png?v=0ad5b7a83e49)

 [List all installed software on PC](https://superuser.com/questions/447277/list-all-installed-software-on-pc) - Is there anything built in to Windows that would allow me to list all of the installed software on a computer in a fashion that can be copy/pasted to a spreadsheet?
-I know there is software that c...
+I know there is software that c…

 2021-12-21T20:37:25.032Z